boazsegev/iodine/README.md

 ## Mr. Sandman, write me a server

-Girls love flowers, or so my ex used to keep telling me... but I think code is the way to really show that something is hot!
+Iodine allows custom TCP/IP server authoring, for those cases where we need raw TCP/IP (UDP isn't supported just yet).

-I mean, look at this short and sweet echo server - No HTTP, just use `telnet`... but it's so elegant I could cry:
+Here's a short and sweet echo server - No HTTP, just use `telnet`:

 ```ruby